-At the moment the Icelanders are waking up after a dream coming true, after the Icelandic football team managed to get a space in the World Cup in Russia in the summer of 2018.
+At the moment the Icelanders are in a dream, after the Icelandic football team managed to get a space in the World Cup in Russia this summer 2018.

 It‘s an unbelievable results for a nation of a bit over 300.000 people.